biuh-dt/grants/README.md

 <br><br>

-*If you are interested in any of the following available grants, please send the GID to the email address provided.
+*If you are interested in any of the following available grants, please send the GID to the email address of the program lead.
 You will receive all the details.*

-*Email: feng.zhang at hainan-biuh.edu.cn*

 <br><br>